Index154/nyexbot/README.md

 - Hash the SQL user's password using the npm package 'crypto'
 - Rename the file config_example.json to config.json and edit the values within
 - Run the command 'pm2 start app.js --name "app"' to start the bot.
 You can use the other functions of pm2 to automatically start the bot when the server starts as well as for logging

-To make a test branch for the bot that can only be used by the configured admin, create a file called isTestBranch.txt in the root directory and simply enter the text 'YES' into it.